kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 {{< /note >}}

 {{< note >}}
-In Kubernetes 1.15 and later,
-if the feature `NonPreemptingPriority` is enabled, PriorityClasses have the option to set `preemptionPolicy: Never`.
+In Kubernetes 1.15 and later, if the feature `NonPreemptingPriority` is enabled, PriorityClasses have the option to set `preemptionPolicy: Never`.
 This will prevent pods of that PriorityClass from preempting other pods.
 {{< /note >}}

-In Kubernetes 1.11 and later, preemption is controlled by a kube-scheduler flag `disablePreemption`, which is set to `false` by default.
+Preemption is controlled by a kube-scheduler flag `disablePreemption`, which is set to `false` by default.
 If you want to disable preemption despite the above note, you can set `disablePreemption` to `true`.